FideAisar/Fisica/Python/Inputs.md

 # Different input methods
 ## Input
-Asks the userfor an imput.
+Asks the user for an input.
 It accepts strings only.
 ```python
 x = input()
 print("...")